Using Centreon el7 ISO¶

-- Then restart your server with following command:
+- Then restart your server with the following command:

-Log into web interface via : http://[SERVER_IP]/centreon.
-The End of installation wizard of Centreon is displayed, click on Next.
+Log in to Centreon web interface via the URL: http://[SERVER_IP]/centreon.
+The Centreon setup wizard is displayed.
+Click on Next.

-The End of installation wizard of Centreon checks the availability of the modules, click on Next.
+The Centreon setup wizard checks the availability of the modules.
+Click on Next.